bgebhardt/waittimes/README.md

 # TODO

+* Features
+	* Add fast pass return times
+	* Check if ride is active or not
 * Data Collection
 	* create a better way to collect the data; node daemon process? get it working with cron?
 * Data clean up